espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ## ARP Testing :

 With minimal network stub, arping is tested with this project.
-Once the connection is setup between STM32 and ESP32, ARP can be tested for that interface.
+Once the connection is setup between STM32 and ESP peripheral, ARP can be tested for that interface.

 ### ARP Request originated from STM32
 For station mode, `INPUT_STATION_SRC_IP` is used as STM32 IPv4 address and `INPUT_STATION_ARP_DEST_IP` is considered as destination IPv4 address.
 This could be configured as IPv4 address of your machine.